cosmos/sdk-tutorials/interchain-exchange/tutorial/05-sell-orders.md

 ## Create the OnTimeout function

-If timeout we mint back the native token
+If a timeout occurs, we mint back the native token.

 ```go
 // keeper/sellOrder.go